Cover Crops for Organic Farms

 Cover crops not only play an important role in slowing erosion, improving soil structure, and providing fertility, but also play an increasingly important role in managing pests—insects, diseases, weeds, and nematodes.
 Cover crops, if properly selected and managed in an organic farming system, can be used to enhance the environment to control pests.
 Success depends on properly matching cover crop species with the cash crops and anticipated pest threats.

 Cover Crops for Managing Insects

 Cover crops can provide food and habitat for beneficial insects.
-Table 7.3 lists beneficial and pest insects that are attracted to or harbored by common cover crop types.
+Table 6.2 lists beneficial and pest insects that are attracted to or harbored by common cover crop types.
 It is important to note that an increase in beneficial insects does not always translate into a general decrease in insect pest species.
 Each cover crop provides different resources and habitats that may encourage some species and not others.
-The simplest strategy is to plant cover crops which favor more beneficial insects than insect pests.
-A high diversity of cover crop species can also help assure that there is habitat for predatory insects at all times.

 Managing Cover Crops to Encourage Beneficial Insects

 The success of cover crops in preserving or encouraging beneficial insects depends in large part on how the cover crop is going to be destroyed or suppressed so that crops can be planted.
 The frequency and intensity of disturbance is important to the stability of populations of pests and their natural enemies.